NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Registrar troubleshoot stalled domain transfers.md

 ## Overview

-After you start the transfer process to Cloudflare Registrar, your previous registrar has five days to release the domain after a successful transfer request.
+After you start the transfer process to Khulnasoft Registrar, your previous registrar has five days to release the domain after a successful transfer request.
 If your transfer has not been completed within that time frame, something has likely gone wrong.

-Most issues with a stalled transfer can be solved by checking the following details and restarting the transfer from your Cloudflare dashboard.
+Most issues with a stalled transfer can be solved by checking the following details and restarting the transfer from your Khulnasoft dashboard.

 ___